-Site or Building Design Feature Districts in Which Option is Available Nonres./ Mixed Use Multi-Family Res.
+Site or Building Design Feature Points Districts in Which Option hich Option is Av on is Available Nonres./ Mixed Use Multi-Family Res.
 Other Res.
-Locally or regionally significant habitat, or patches of natural vegetation at least 150 acres in size; and Habitat flagged for conservation under the Multiple Species Habitat Conservation Plan.
+Provide common open space that exceeds the base requirements of HMC Section 19.10.10 by 10%.
+One additional point granted for each additional $10\%$ up to a total of $40\%$ above code.
+4.2 Access to Parks and Open Space Locate or design the project so that a park, publicly-accessible open space, multi-use path, trail or plaza lies within $\frac{1}{2}$ mile of 20% of planned and existing dwelling units and business entrances.
+One additional point granted for each additional 20% of dwelling units within a $\frac{1}{2}$ half-mile distance up to a total of 100%.
+1-5 4.3 Access to Active Recreation Locate or design the project so that active public facilities (e.g., playfields, soccer, baseball, basketball, or other sports fields) totaling at least one acre, or a public indoor recreational facility, lies within $\frac{1}{2}$ mile of 20% of dwelling units and/or business entrances.
+One additional point granted for each additional 20% of dwelling units within a $\frac{1}{2}$ half-mile distance up to a total of 100%.
+1-5 4.4 Habitat Conservation - Avoidance Locate the project on a site that does not have significant habitat.
+For the purposes of this and the following item, "significant habitat" includes: Habitat for species that are listed or are candidates for listing under state or federal endangered species acts; 3 • Locally or regionally significant habitat, or patches of natural vegetation at least 150 acres in size; and Habitat flagged for conservation under the Multiple Species Habitat Conservation Plan.
 4.5 Habitat Conservation - Setback For projects on a site that has significant habitat, design the site such that all development is a minimum of 100 feet away from such habitat.
-For the purposes of this item, "significant habitat" is defined in item 4.4 above.
+For the purposes of this item, "significant habitat" is defined in item $4.4$ above.
 2 4.6 Habitat Restoration Using only native plants, restore pre-development native habitat on the project site in an area equal to or greater than 10% of the development footprint.
 Work with a qualified ecologist to ensure that restored areas will have habitat, including native species assemblages and hydrology that likely occurred in pre-development conditions.
 3 4.7 Community Gardens For residential or mixed-use projects, dedicate permanent and viable growing space and related facilities (such as greenhouses) within the project at a minimum of ten sq. ft. per dwelling unit for 20% of the project.
 Provide fencing, watering systems, soil, and/or garden bed enhancements (such as raised beds), secure storage space for garden tools, solar access, and pedestrian access for these spaces.
 One additional point granted for community garden space provided for each additional 20% of the project up to 100%.
-1-5 4.8 Tree Canopy Provide trees in an amount that exceeds the base requirements of HMC Section 19.11, Landscaping Standards, by 10%.
+1-5 4.8 Tree Canopy Provide trees in an amount that exceeds the base requirements of HMC Section 19.11, Landscaping Standards , by 10%.
 One additional point granted for each additional 10% up to 50% above Code.
-1-5
+1-5 5.
+TRANSPORTATION